 Knowsy – A Whole Slew of Pivots Rejected

 I’ve presented one story that qualifies as a pivot and second story that qualifies as one kind of perseverance.
-However, there is another kind of perseverance that must be told – the true commitment of the entrepreneurial team to the problem their solving for customers.
+However, there is another kind of perseverance that must be told – the true commitment of the entrepreneurial team to the problem they are solving for customers.

 What gave me pause, though, is that while the mobile gaming market is large and growing rapidly, most mobile games are not multi-million dollar hits.
 It would take tens of thousands of sales of Knowsy to equal just a one enterprise license for Innovation Games online.
 And our team is comprised of enterprise veterans, not consumer-gaming experts.
 Pivoting in this way would not play to the strengths of my team.